 My clinical approach is integrative with a specific interest in psychodynamic, humanistic, existential, Jungian, and attachment theory alongside neuroscience.
 A solid therapeutic relationship is key to facilitating the client’s inner strength and healing process.
 I understand the importance of providing a safe, welcoming, and non-judgmental space in order to promote a journey of self-discovery through the creative process.
 I recognise the transformative potential of the creative process: it can aid the expression of feelings that are difficult to verbalize.
 I have worked in several clinical settings within the National Health Service (NHS), including the specialist personality disorder service, gaining experience working with adults with a variety of psychological difficulties.
 I have expertise in offering medium and long-term individual and group therapy.
 Currently I am offering online sessions.

 There are many reasons for considering psychotherapy: you may wish to explore a specific topic or longer-term difficulties.
 The initial consultation will be an opportunity to explore together what brought you to therapy, your background history, to ask questions and decide whether we can work together.
-If I am not the right person, I will connect you with a trusted colleague who can help you, from the London Art Therapy Centre or beyond.

 I am a qualified integrative arts psychotherapist, registered with the Health and Care Professions Council and the UK Council for Psychotherapy.
 I am also a medical doctor specialized in neurology, and an accredited practitioner of Mentalization-Based Treatment (MBT).
 I completed my PhD at the Institute of Neurology, University College London.
 Having always had an interest in psychology, psychotherapy, and the arts, I went on to complete an MA in Integrative Arts Psychotherapy at the Institute for Arts in Therapy and Education London.
 I am trained in both talking therapy and art therapy, and completed a foundation course at The Institute of Group Analysis, London.